 Our primary goal is to transform Montana State University and broaden the participation of women faculty in STEM and underrepresented areas of Social and Behavioral Science (SBS).
-Currently 33% of the MSU Tenured and Tenure Track faculty are women.
+50% of the new faculty hires made in 2012-2013 in STEM/SBS were women!
+Currently, MSU's STEM departments are 22.3% women, and SBS departments are 34.0% women.
+Overall, MSU faculty is 36.7% women.
 If you'd like to access or analyze MSU faculty data (by rank, gender, and department) click here.

 Our second goal centers on our novel application of Self-Determination Theory’s tenets of “basic psychological need-support,” whereby we will test the process of institutional transformation, thus generating direct empirical evidence for whether and how our initiatives bring about cultural transformation.
 Our objectives are

 ADVANCE institutionalizes systematic support for women faculty in STEM/SBS fields through grant pre-proposal assistance, establishes a mentoring network of successful grantees, and establishes needed policy infrastructures to facilitate women engaging in inter-disciplinary research.

 ADVANCE generates new programs, such as a sick childcare network and dual career assistance program, and builds on existing programs, such as providing more flexible solutions for work-life integration in general and during major life transitions.